 - More fragile and vulnerable

 Although, smart appliances have been around for some time now, the whole industry is still in the stage of growth and development yet.
 Inevitably, there will be introduced brand new unheard of features, and functions with every year.
-The faster the manufacturers will see how clients interact with the smart appliance technology – the more options will appear, luckily for them, the digital trends are easier to trace and analyze.
+The faster manufacturers will see how clients interact with the smart appliance technology – the more options will appear.
+Luckily for them, the digital trends are easier to trace and analyze.

 So holding off on a smart oven or cooking range now might mean a better price point for more smart appliance features in a mere few years from now.

-The new challenges for us as appliance repair technicians will be the diagnostics and distinguishing the software from hardware problem.
-Although the self – diagnostics is potentially very promising field – there inevitably be overlapping problems.
+New challenges for us as appliance repair technicians will be 6diagnostics and distinguishing the software from hardware problem.
+Although the self-diagnostics is potentially very promising field – there will be overlapping problems inevitably.